Military Merit Cross (Bavaria)

 The Bavarian Military Merit Cross underwent three major revisions.
 In February 1891, awards with swords were authorized to distinguish wartime awards, whether for bravery or military merit, from peacetime awards.
 This was made retroactive for wartime awards from the Austro-Prussian War of 1866 and Franco-Prussian War of 1870-71.

 In 1905, the statutes of the Military Merit Order were revised and the Military Merit Cross was divided into two classes.
 The former Military Merit Cross became the Military Merit Cross 1st Class, and a new second class was created which had no enamel on the medallion.
 The distinction in classes was based on the rank of the recipient.

 In 1913, another revision of the statutes of the Military Merit Order divided the Military Merit Cross into three classes.
 The old non-enameled 2nd Class became the 3rd Class and was changed from silver to bronze.
 The old 1st Class became the 2nd Class.
 The new 1st Class was identical to the 2nd Class except that it was gilt rather than silver.
 In addition, all classes were authorized to be awarded with a crown.
 The crown could be used for a second award to an NCO or soldier who already had received a particular class and whose rank precluded award of a higher class, or to recognize greater merit.
 There were then effectively 12 combinations: 3 classes each with or without crown, and each with or without swords.
 This doubled when one takes into account that there were two possible ribbons, one for soldiers and one for officials (Beamtenband).

 World War I broke out the following year, and the Military Merit Cross became Bavaria's main decoration for bravery and merit by enlisted soldiers in that war, roughly equivalent to Prussia's Iron Cross (except unlike the Iron Cross, the classes of the Military Merit Cross were awarded based on rank).
 According to one source, the total number of awards of all classes was 380,976.
 Approximately 290,000 were of the 3rd Class with Swords and approximately 73,000 of the 3rd Class with Crown and Swords, the two lowest grades.
 The Military Merit Cross became obsolete with the fall of the German Empire and the Bavarian Kingdom in 1918, although the Bavarian government continued to process awards up to 1920.

-After the end of World War I, the newly formed nation Finland bought medals from all over the world because they lacked proper industry and military honor yet.
-They bought 339 Military Merit Crosses from Germany and got 7 Iron Cross medals and 332 Bavarian Medals, 299 of these were given out to soldiers after World War II and the rest were either melted down or put in museums, only a handful remain today, twelve of which are privately owned such as the 3rd Class with Swords owned by Adolf Hitler.